Badbird5907/vscode-wakatime/README.md

 **This is a WIP!**
 This is a fork of the WakaTime for Visual Studio Code extension.
 This fork aims to fulfill two goals:
-1. Remove bloat/tech debt from the original WakaTime extension
+1. Add multi-server support.
+(Send data to multiple wakatime servers)
-2. Add multi-server support.
+2. Remove bloat/tech debt from the original WakaTime extension (remove the CLI dependency, remove dead code, etc...)

 I do plan to create a completely custom plugin implementing the [API spec](https://wakatime.com/developers) when I have more time.